-With a database of over 8,000 photos of vintage reels, including notes detailing the history and prices of these reels, Ed has helped collectors and non-collectors worldwide identify their reels and tell them what their reels are worth.
+With a database of over 15,000 photos of vintage reels, including notes detailing the history and prices of these reels, Ed has helped collectors and non-collectors worldwide identify and establish the value of their antique fishing reels.

-Ed is also a collector and pays top collector dollar for high-quality reels for his collection.
+Ed is also a collector of vintage fishing reels and pays top collector dollar for high-quality reels for his collection.

-Over the years Ed has been involved in many projects that have required his expertise in antique reels and fishing tackle including rods, lures, and all other types of miscellaneous antique tackle.
+Over the years Ed has been involved in many projects that have required his expertise in antique fishing tackle including reels, rods, lures, and all other types of miscellaneous antique tackle.